 - Play-Doh was accidentally invented in 1955 by Joseph and Noah McVicker while trying to make a wallpaper cleaner.

 - George Crum reportedly created potato chips in 1853 at Moon's Lake House near Saratoga Springs, New York.
-Fed up with a customer who continuously sent his fried potatoes back, complaining that they were soggy and not crunchy enough, Crum sliced the potatoes as thin as possible, fried them in hot grease, then doused them with salt.
+Fed up with a customer who continuously sent his fried potatoes back, complaining that they were too soggy and sliced too thick, Crum sliced the potatoes as thin as possible, fried them in hot grease, then doused them with salt.

 - Naval engineer Richard James was trying to develop a spring that would support and stabilize sensitive equipment on ships.
 When one of the springs accidentally fell off a shelf, it continued moving, and James got the idea for the Slinky toy.

 - Italian scientist Galileo Galilei thought up the idea that a pendulum could be useful to measure time by viewing the swinging motion of a chandelier in the Pisa cathedral.
 As he saw the chandelier making the same periodic movement over and over, he thought this would be the best way to keep up the time.

 - Charles Goodyear discovered vulcanized rubber when he accidentally dropped his rubber concoction on a hot stove.
 He saw a charred leather-like substance with an elastic rim, which would make rubber weatherproof.

 - While searching for a way to cure headaches, John Pemberton's lab assistant accidentally mixed carbonated water instead of fresh water with Pemberton's own mix between coca leaves and cola nuts.
 And thus Coca-Cola was born...